 Having all the time-domain signal Dewesoft Power Analyzer was able to re-construct the correct calculation times despite the incorrect relay operations and then the already reduced saving of 6,3% came down to an estimated saving of 1,8%.

-I am surprised that this simple trick - or undesired behavior - was able to deceive the third-party energy meter.
+I am surprised that this simple trick - or undesired behaviour - was able to deceive the third-party energy meter.
 But fortunately not the Dewesoft power meters.
-Thanks to the ability of offline mathematics allow any kind of recalculation starting from recorder signals.
+Thanks to the ability of offline mathematics allows any kind of recalculation starting from recorder signals.

 Any Energy Manager with a standard power quality analyzer or energy meters would have measured 6.3%.
 Only a high-performance data acquisition system with power measurement capabilities like Dewesoft could detect this economizer malfunction – or trick.

-Looking at the data some further strange behavior of the economizer device is noticeable.
+Looking at the data some further strange behaviour of the economizer device is noticeable.